 Co-occurring Conditions

 Depression frequently occurs with other mental health conditions, and these combinations may trigger more anger.
-Depression & anxiety and substance use disorders are connected strongly to expressions of irritability, anger, and aggression.
+Substance use disorders, depression, and anxiety strongly correlate with expressions of irritability, anger, and aggression.

-While angry depression can feel overwhelming and difficult to control, there are many treatment options that can help change the way you feel, like therapy, anger management, and medication.
+While anger and depression can feel overwhelming and difficult to control, therapy can help change how you react to stressful situations.
+Treatment for anger and depression often includes psychotherapy, anger management, and medication.

-Here are different forms of treatment for angry depression:
+Below are common forms of treatment for angry depression:

 Therapy

-Working with a professional therapist can help you learn more about your mental health triggers and develop healthier coping tools to manage distress.
-When searching for a therapist in an online therapist directory, consider searching for a provider who specializes in cognitive-behavioral therapy (CBT).
+Working with a therapist can help you learn more about what is causing your anger with depression and develop healthier coping tools to manage distress.
+When searching for a therapist, consider using an online therapist directory to locate a provider specializing in counseling for anger and depression.

 Medication For Anger & Depression